 Connecting the Lives of Minds and Others

-I’ve had the pleasure and honor of speaking and reading alongside the wonderful Tim Enloe and John Abolt for a number of years, and some thoughts arose recently in a discussion on St. Augustine that I wanted to record here best I could on the topics of introspection, empathy, judgment (which is tied to “proportion” and “weight”), and justice.
-To start, we cannot know how to love others until we understand people, but problematically the only person we occupy is ourselves.
-To learn how to love people, the best “training ground” available to us is our own hearts, minds, and bodies, which suggests that the only method of learning how to love others we have is by learning to love ourselves.
+We cannot know how to love others until we understand people, but problematically the only person we occupy is ourselves.
+To learn how to love people, the best “training ground” available to us is our own hearts, minds, and bodies, which suggests that the best method of learning how to love others we have is by learning to love ourselves.
 But this is problematic, because we are full of self-deception, bias, corruption, egotism, and worse.
-Rarely can efforts to love ourselves not become methods to boost our egos.
-How then can we ever hope to love others through introspection?
+Rarely can efforts to love ourselves not become methods to boost our egos, but how then can we ever hope to love others through introspection?
 Do we note flirt with pride?

 Introspection is difficult, precisely because we must fight our ego do it well.
 But training ourselves to introspect seems necessarily if we are actually to engage in empathy, which seems paramount for real “critical thinking” (as discussed in “On Critical Thinking” by O.G.
 Rose).
 People are possibly the hardest thing in the world to “think,” and it is especially difficult to actually enter the world of another person, versus only enter it in terms of our world.
 We often put our shoes in another person’s shoes, not our feet, which is to say that we tend to love people as we think they ought to be loved and according to what we think defines love.
 As we can be “self-deceived,” so we can be “other-deceived.”
 Considering this, where introspection is lacking, so empathy will likewise also be lacking.
 The fates of introspection and the fates of empathy seem strongly linked.
 How then do we learn to introspect without it becoming egotistical?
 Well, that is a concern of O.G.
 Rose across many papers, and please do see The True Isn’t the Rational for more.

-Anyway, a prime point that I want to discuss is how the loss of judgment and “weighing” leads to a world where “all similarity equals sameness,” which means “all patterns are proof of equivalence” (elsewhere, I also connect “sameness” with “effacement,” which I think is worth noting).
+Anyway, a prime point that I want to discuss is how the loss of judgment and “weighing” leads to a world where “all similarity equals sameness,” which means “all patterns are proof of equivalence” (elsewhere, I connect “sameness” with “effacement,” which I think is worth noting here).
 Where we cannot judge, there is no meaningful distinction between “similarity” and “sameness,” and this would greatly hinder our ability to think well as a society.
-For example, the government requiring us to have driver licenses is “similar to” totalitarian regimes requiring citizens to “carry papers,” but this “similarity” doers not prove “equivalence.”
+For example, the government requiring us to possess driver licenses is “similar to” totalitarian regimes requiring citizens to “carry papers,” but this “similarity” doers not prove “equivalence.”
 However, if we lack the skills of judgments, which we might lack because we can’t introspect, then we will only be able to see the requirement for a license as equivalent to being controlled by a dictator.
-Yes, perhaps there is a “pattern,” but a pattern is not “an equal sign,” but unfortunately we can’t really tell the difference without “judgment.”
+Yes, perhaps there is a “pattern,” but a pattern is not “an equal sign.”
+Unfortunately, we can’t really tell the difference without “judgment.”

 This is an extreme example to make a point, but less extreme examples could easily be imagined.
 Simply put, without judgment, all examples of reductions of freedom must be seen as the same as all reductions of freedom, and that would include the most extreme and totalitarian of examples.
-In this way, we will be incapable of a “balanced” or “weighed” enactment or relationship with freedom: we must “practically” be all or nothing (and so it goes with all values).
-And when we are all like this, justice becomes hard to realize, for justice is ultimately a state of a “proper ordering” and “proper weighing.”
+We will prove incapable of a “balanced” or “weighed” enactment or relationship with freedom: we must “practically” be all or nothing (and so it goes with all values).
+And when we are all like this, justice becomes hard to realize, for justice is ultimately a state of “proper ordering” and “proper weighing.”
 The fate of judgment is the fate of justice, even though we may reasonably avoid judgment to avoid the judgmentalism which inhibits justice.

 Where judgment and proportion are lacking, every act of government which “restricts freedom” must practically be the same as Stalinism, as every act of concealment must be the same as a destructive lie — and so on.
 Judgment makes possible difference, and yet strangely it would seem introspection, an act that seems “closed-off” to difference, is precisely what trains us to meaningfully acknowledge difference.
 There is no actual “sameness” in the world (it is always an effacement), so a way of thinking that effaces “similarity” and makes all “similarity equal sameness” is a way of thinking that will deconstruct itself.
-If judgment and “weighing” is necessary for there to be a “practical” difference between “sameness” and “similarity” (and keep in mind that all “similarity” means there are degrees of “difference,” hence “similarity/difference’), then a world which cannot “weigh” is a world which will undergo (degrees of) deconstruction (which perhaps describes our world today).
+If judgment and “weighing” is necessary for there to be a “practical” difference between “sameness” and “similarity” (and keep in mind that all “similarity” means there are degrees of “difference,” hence “similarity/difference’), then a world which cannot “weigh” is a world which will undergo (degrees of) deconstruction.
 If furthermore introspection is tied to judgment, and our lack of introspection is hidden under the prevalence of expression, then we will deconstruct ourselves all while we think we are training ourselves against deconstruction.
-The medicine we take to feel better will be what has made us sick.
+The medicine we take to feel better will prove sickening.